JuanAyala7/JuanAyala7/README.md

 # Hi, I'm Juan :wave::man:

-You are witnessing the development of a developer!
-I'm currently learning to become a Full Stack Developer by learning the skills I need to master in order to become an awesome developer.
+You are witnessing the development of a developer as I'm currently learning to become a Full Stack Developer by learning the skills that's needed to master in order to become an awesome developer.

 ## Find me on the web :earth_americas::
-- Building my connections and sharing updates on <a href="https://www.linkedin.com/in/juan-ayala-036a96249/">LinkedIn</a> :briefcase:
+- Building my connections and sharing any updates on <a href="https://www.linkedin.com/in/juan-ayala-036a96249/">LinkedIn</a> :briefcase:

 <!--
 **JuanAyala7/JuanAyala7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.